 - 1. Report on one of the following geographic features of Israel: - Dead Sea - Jordan River - Sea of Galilee - Shephelah - 2.
 Using modeling clay or plaster of Paris, build a scale 3-D model of Israel, showing each of the major geographic features discussed in the lesson. - 3.
 Make a chart comparing and contrasting Israel to your state in such information categories as area, population, resources, crops, products, climate, etc. - 4.
 Explain how the geographic and political situations in modern Israel still cause that nation to be the focus of world attention.
-What is at the heart of the Arab (Palestinian)/Israeli conflict?
-Using Scripture as your source of information, trace that conflict to its historical roots. - 5.
+What is at the heart of the Palestinian/Israeli conflict?
+Using Scripture and other credible sources, trace the history of that conflict. - 5.
 Draw a color map of Israel, identifying each of the various political divisions of Palestine during the time of Christ and locating each major city of the time.